 An overall 2.000 grade-point average in chemistry, biology and cognate courses is required for the major in biochemistry.
 A grade of C or better is required for all chemistry courses at the 100 and 200 level that fulfill major requirements.
-Only two grades of C- will be allowed for all Biology courses and chemistry courses at the 300 level that fulfill major requirements.
+Students must attain a grade of C or better in 100 and 200 level courses before proceeding to 300 level courses.
+No grades of D and only two grades of C- will be allowed for required courses at the 300 level that fulfill major requirements.
 A student must have a 2.000 average in chemistry courses to declare the biochemistry major.
 A grade of C- or better is required for all cognate courses that satisfy major requirements.
 Courses that satisfy a major requirement may not be repeated more than once.
 At least 24 of the credits in chemistry required for the biochemistry major must be completed on the Cedar Crest campus.
 The biochemistry major may not be combined with either a chemistry or biology minor.
 Students are required to complete a comprehensive examination encompassing all the relevant sub-disciplines which is administered as part of the Chemistry seminar (CHE 352).

 Course Requirements for the Biochemistry Major